mflova/mflova-coding-guidelines/python/speed_up/pandas.md

 #### Indexing by column and indices

-If you also want to filter by indeces and column name, you can use `.loc` like:
+If you also want to filter by indices and column name, you can use `.loc` like:

 ```python
 df.loc[range(1,100), "column"]